Deploy a real-time API service#

 Deploy the API service to the deployment infrastructure#

-We now have the API service including the prediction endpoint on the API Deployer.
-However, to query the endpoint, we still need to deploy the API service to an infrastructure.
+You now have the API service including the prediction endpoint on the API Deployer.
+However, to query the endpoint, you still need to deploy the API service to an infrastructure.

 On the Deployer homepage, select Deploying API Services.